MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.123.md

 (11) Thence following the middle tributary of Dry Creek through Sections 24 and 23 of Township 7 North, Range 6 West, to its source at the intersection with a trail indicated on the map;

-(12) Thence following a straight line west approximately1/10 mile to the top of unnamed peak, elevation 1,820, the beginning point.
+(12) Thence following a straight line west approximately 1/10 mile to the top of unnamed peak, elevation 1,820, the beginning point.

 [T.D.
 ATF-295, 55 FR 5844, Feb.
 20, 1990, as amended by T.D.
 ATF-351, 58 FR 65126, Dec.
 13, 1993]